libsv/go-bt/CONTRIBUTING.md

-# Lib Code of Conduct
+# Libsv Code of Conduct

 ## Our Pledge